Azure/azure-sdk-for-net/sdk/automanage/Azure.ResourceManager.Automanage/src/autorest.md

   URI: Uri
   Etag: ETag|etag
 directive:
+  # these operations will be supported in the future
+  - remove-operation: BestPracticesVersions_Get
+  - remove-operation: BestPracticesVersions_ListByTenant
 #use scope parameter on the two paths that are defined multiple times
   - from: automanage.json
     where: $.paths